-Prerequisite: 2 unit A Spanish at HSC Exam percentile range 71-100 or equivalent qualifications.
-Excluded: 65.1000 and 65.1100
+Prerequisite: Some knowledge of Spanish.
+Excluded: 65.1000 and 65.1100.

 For students with a basic command of Spanish.
 Students with knowledge of Spanish are admitted to this or the previous unit at the discretion of the School.
-An intensive review of Spanish grammar and an introduction to the history, literature and culture of Spania and Latin America.
+An intensive review of Spanish grammar and an introduction to the history, literature and culture of Spain and Latin America.

-Assessment.
-Language-weekly assignments.
-Literature-one essay or one take-home examination in both sessions.
-Civilization-take-home examination in both sessions.
+Assessment: Language - weekly assignments.
+Literature - one essay or one take-home examination in both sessions.
+Civilization examination in both sessions.

-65.2001 Intermediate Spanish A
+65.2001 Intermediate Spanish A S1 4CCH

-Prerequisite: 65.1000.
-Co-requisites: 1.
-65.2005.
-2. 65.2005 and 65.2003.
+Prerequisite: 65.1000, Co-requisites: 1, 65.2005, 2, 65.2005 and 65.2003.